m4rdukkkkk/crypto-arbitrage-bot_v0/README.md

 ## Databases
 For ML algorithms we need a database.
 In this project I used SQL Server type. running on Amazon AWS RDS.
 I implemented the access and connection using by Microsoft Entity Framework 6 extension library.
 Using in DbContext simplifies procedures and is easy to implement for the following reasons.
-•	Automatically build tables by inheritance from DbContext, and that converts the "ExtraPercent" class  fields into columns  SqlContext
+* Automatically build tables by inheritance from DbContext, and that converts the "ExtraPercent" class  fields into columns  SqlContext
-•	The conversion from tables to class is also done automatically.
+* The conversion from tables to class is also done automatically.
 GetByInstance
-•	Access and queries using by "linq" method without the need to implement conversion functions for text etc. GetSellWaitingTimeList
+* *Access and queries using by "linq" method without the need to implement conversion functions for text etc. GetSellWaitingTimeList

 ## Security
 I used three layers of security link